DrunkFutureSelf/DFSChatBot/DFSChatBot/readme.md

 2021 (probably).”
 Lets say (to continue the example) that chat has captured 4 quotes; they would be able to use “quote 2” to pull the second quote on the list or”quote” (note the lack of number on this one) to pull a random quote from the list.

+As of version 1.0.0 this application also supports a GUI to display your counters on screen.
+This can be captured with OBS/SLOBS to be included in a live stream.

 # Examples
 ----------
 Here are some of my real life examples.
 In this section I will be using Exclamation Points (!)